Maxwell Bury: Life

 Born in Nottinghamshire on 28 July 1825, Bury was the son of an Anglican clergyman and spent part of his youth in Cambridgeshire.
 He trained as an engineer near Derby and is thought to have been familiar with Aston Hall near Birmingham which has been seen as the inspiration of some of his New Zealand work, notably the Nelson Provincial Government Buildings.
 He also served as an engineer in the merchant marine.

 He married Eleanor Sarah Deighton on 11 August 1853 at Ellesmere in Shropshire and in 1854 sailed with her to Australia in the Zingari a steam-assisted ship he had had a hand in building.
 After a brief time in Melbourne the ship and the couple arrived at Nelson in New Zealand on 12 December 1854.

 Bury got a contract to provide a postal service between Nelson and Wellington using the Zingari while his wife ran a school in Nelson.
 He offered his services as an engineer and a land agent, played a role in public life and was involved in Nelson Anglican church affairs.
-No doubt this facilitated his being commissioned to design the Maori chapel at Wakapuaka.
+No doubt this facilitated his being commissioned to design the Māori chapel at Wakapuaka.
 It is thought he may have been the first architect of the house begun by Bishop Edmund Hobhouse, Bishopdale.
 He designed the Nelson Provincial Council's principal building which was erected in 1859.
 In 1863 he moved with his wife and their children to Christchurch.

 There he designed the Torlesse building in Cathedral Square, an orphanage at Addington and the church of St John the Baptist in Latimer Square, the latter in early 1864, as well as some private houses.
-He went into partnership with Benjamin Mountfort in 1864, designing St Mark’s in Opawa, St James’ in Cust, St Joseph’s in Lyttelton, and an extension to Chippenham Lodge in St Albans with him before leaving with his family for England in March 1866.
+He went into partnership with Benjamin Mountfort in 1864, designing St Mark's in Opawa, St James' in Cust, St Joseph's in Lyttelton, and an extension to Chippenham Lodge in St Albans with him before leaving with his family for England in March 1866.
 Bury returned, but when he did it seems he was alone.

 He resumed his architectural career in Nelson in 1870 and in 1877 designed the Chapel of the Holy Evangelists on the hill at Bishopdale.
 He won the competition to design buildings for the University of Otago in Dunedin and soon moved there.
 He did other work in Dunedin, including commercial premises for Smith & Smith in The Octagon, but returned to Christchurch.
 In 1883 Bury had more work from the University of Otago and, it seems, was in Dunedin again.
 About the middle of 1885 he moved back to Nelson.

 After 1890 he went to Sydney, returned to England in 1908 and died there at Ledbury, Herefordshire on 9 September 1912.